claireymariey/Butong-FastAPI-App/README.md

 https://butong-fastapi-app.netlify.app/

-to run the frontend, need e open ang backend first.
+To run the frontend, need e open ang backend first.
 If not dili ma read sa netlify ang APII so the add tasks won't work.